Linda Lovelace: Marriage with Marchiano

 In 1976, Boreman married Larry Marchiano, a cable installer who later owned a drywall business.
 They had two children, Dominic (born 1977) and Lindsay (born 1980).
 They lived in Center Moriches, a small town on Long Island.
 Boreman was then going through the liver transplant that her injuries from the automobile accident had necessitated, owing to the poorly screened blood she received in the transfusions.
 For a while, marriage and particularly motherhood brought her some stability and happiness.
 However, Marchiano's business went bankrupt in 1990, and the family moved to Colorado.

-In The Other Hollywood, Boreman painted a largely unflattering picture of Marchiano, claiming he drank to excess, verbally abused her children, and was occasionally violent with her.
-Their divorce in 1996 was civil, and the two remained in contact with each other for the remainder of her life.
+In The Other Hollywood, Boreman painted a largely unflattering picture of Marchiano, claiming he drank to excess, verbally abused their children, and was occasionally violent with her.
+They divorced in 1996 but remained on good terms and were in contact until the end of her life.

 Anti-pornography activism

 With the publication of Ordeal in 1980, Boreman joined the anti-pornography movement.
 At a press conference announcing Ordeal, she leveled many of the above-noted accusations against Traynor in public for the first time.
 She was joined by supporters Andrea Dworkin, Catharine MacKinnon, Gloria Steinem, and members of Women Against Pornography.
 Boreman spoke out against pornography, stating that she had been abused and coerced.
 She spoke before feminist groups, at colleges, and at government hearings on pornography.

 In 1986, Boreman published Out of Bondage, a memoir focusing on her life after 1974.
 She testified before the 1986 Attorney General's Commission on Pornography, also called the "Meese Commission", in New York City, stating, "When you see the movie Deep Throat, you are watching me being raped.
 It is a crime that movie is still showing; there was a gun to my head the entire time."
 Following Boreman's testimony for the Meese Commission, she gave lectures on college campuses, decrying what she described as callous and exploitative practices in the pornography industry.